All I do is sit at home and watch Netflix. Kyrie Irving (Basketball player)

-Author Aaron Allston said about the difference between tragedy and comedy: "Tragedy is something awful happening to somebody else, while comedy is something awful happening to somebody else."
+Author Aaron Allston once commented on the difference between tragedy and comedy: "Tragedy is something awful happening to somebody else, while comedy is something awful happening to somebody else."
 Is this true?
 What makes something funny?

-The line between comedy and tragedy can be very fine.
-Sam Chan explores comedy, shares a joke or two and helps us see something bigger from the shows that make us laugh
+Sam Chan explores comedy, cracks a joke or two and helps us see something bigger from the shows that make us laugh

 Help us keep asking Bigger Questions.
 Support the show for as little as US$1 per podcast on Patreon.

 Sam, we’re talking today about comedy - do you like comedy?

 We’ll test you on how much you know about popular comedy TV shows.

 Comedy - what makes something funny?